-Welcome to our Quick Tips for Community Engagement page!
+Welcome to our Community Engagement Tips!
 Whether you are doing your community engagement work in person or remotely, this page will guide you through effective and meaningful engagement with your community partner.
 Above all, remember to practice patience and flexibility working with community partners.
-Let's work together by listening and learning from one another to support needs and movements for social change.
+Let’s work together by listening and learning from one another to support needs and movements for social change.

 5 Steps to Connecting with Community Partners

 Before beginning your community engagement internship/projects consider the following:

 - Talk to your professor or the CEC to determine the best placement site.
 Once you have figured out what community partner you will be working with…

 - Connect with your partner and tell them you’re a student interested in completing your course-based or volunteer internship with their organization

 - Complete any clearance, application, interview and/or hiring requirements before starting

 - Confirm weekly availability & scheduling for the semester (or year) with your organization (Make sure to include start and end times and holidays)

 - Make plans for technology (especially if you are working remotely)

 Online Etiquette, Communication and Safety Precautions